 What are lice?

 The louse (plural: lice) is a parasite that attaches itself to human hair and feeds on human blood.
 The most prevalent kind of lice is head lice.
 An infestation with head lice is medically known as Pediculosis capitis.
-The Centers for Disease Control and Prevention (CDC) estimate that up to 12 million lice infestations occur every year in the United States.
+The Centers for Disease Control and Prevention (CDC) estimate that

 Female adult lice can lay up to six eggs every day.
 Eggs are laid right onto the shaft of hair.
 Those that are less than six millimeters from the scalp are most likely to hatch.
 The eggs are essentially glued on to the hair by secretions from the female louse.